ansariumar/Final_year_project/README.md

 sometime the login button appear even if the user is  logged in

-If you have added images of steps, and want to delete on of the images, you can't, you have to delete then whole product and then add the images again.
+If you have added images of steps, and want to delete one of the images, you can't, you have to delete then whole product and then add the images again.

 Some images of the steps do not render.